United States President's Commission on CIA Activities within the United States: Church Committee

 Under media pressure, Ford publicly turned over assassinations material to the Church Committee, which completed its report in October 1975.
 Historians John Prados and Arturo Jimenez Bacardi wrote:President Ford passed investigative materials concerning assassinations along to the Church Committee of the United States Senate and then attempted—but failed—to suppress the Church Committee's report as well...
 The committee recommended that a prohibition on assassinations be written into law, even supplying language that could be used in such a statute.
 Their prohibition would have covered not only foreign officials but members of an “insurgent force, an unrecognized government, or a political party.On October 31 President Ford wrote Senator Church to ask that the Church Committee's report on CIA Assassinations be kept secret, fearing "grievous harm to the national interest."
-The committee voted to reject this demand, and Church answered his on November 4, writing, “in my view the national interest is better served by letting the American people know the true and complete story ...
+The committee voted to reject this demand, and Church answered him on November 4, writing, “in my view the national interest is better served by letting the American people know the true and complete story ...
 We believe that foreign peoples will, upon sober reflection, admire our nation more for keeping faith with our democratic ideals than they will condemn us for the misconduct itself.”
 Nonetheless, on November 20 the Senate convened in a secret session to debate releasing the Church assassinations report, but took no vote on whether to hold its release.

 Senator Church objected to President Fords executive order, arguing that "anything a president set by fiat could be changed by fiat as well, by means of a future executive action."
 However, the executive order has been upheld by all subsequent presidents.